 3. Review and update your content

-These are processes and decisions that are best performed in-house, before the consultant team arrives, since they rely on the client’s knowledge and review of their current system.
+These are processes and decisions that are best performed in-house, before the consulting team arrives, since they rely on the client’s knowledge and review of their current system.

-- Compile a list of all your RFX content and get it together for the partner to review.
-You can potentially cut some time off the Explore phase if you do a pre-evaluation of that content and get something standardized that your consulting partner can have as a starting point.
-This saves time in reviewing content that is outdated or obsolete, which is knowledge the client has, not the partner.
+- Compile a list of all RFX content for the consulting partner to review.
+You can potentially cut some time off the Explore phase if you do a pre-evaluation of that content and get something standardized that your consulting team has as a starting point.
+This saves time reviewing content that is outdated or obsolete, which is knowledge the client has, not the partner.

 - Compile a list of your current commodities and see if they line up with UNSPSC standards.
 While that could be an entire article in itself; briefly, that’s the most commonly used taxonomy for products and services in all countries to standardize product codes.
 Out of the box Ariba uses UNSPSC commodity codes.
 You do not have to adopt UNSPSC (although this is the recommended approach by both Ariba and CCP Global), but if you’ve been thinking about it this is a good time to evaluate the switch within the organization.
 If you don’t want to switch, that’s not anything to panic over, it’s manageable, but it does save time to make this decision in advance of Phase One so next steps can be taken with commodity code mapping.

 4. Prepare your legal team well in advance

 A lack of prior communication with the legal team is one factor our consultants have found that causes too many delays during deployment.

 - As part of the process your team will probably be creating some RFX content and new terms and conditions for event participation.
 Be sure you have some level of access to any type of legal or compliance organization to vet those processes that you might need.